Best 0% APR car finance deals - July 2025

 This means monthly payments can be more affordable and you get the satisfaction of knowing that you're only paying for the cost of the car, and no extra for the convenience of paying monthly in instalments.

-That’s where this page comes in, too.
-We highlight the cheapest car finance deals you can get your hands on.
+On this page, we highlight our picks of the cheapest car finance deals you can get your hands on.
 They may not all be 0%, but we’ll try to find the best offers available that keep those pesky monthly payments down.

 After more deals on new cars?
 Check out our round-up of all the best new car deals around.